<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Standard Work

-It's often said that of the primary goals of Six Sigma is the elimination of variation, but Lean focuses on that goal, as well.
+It's often said that one of the primary goals of Six Sigma is the elimination of variation, but Lean focuses on that goal, as well.
 To achieve consistent, predictable results, it is imperative that each process is performed the same way every time, regardless of who is completing the associated tasks.
 This is achieved through the development, documentation, and enforcement of Standard Work.
 The Standard represents the current best practice for performing each part of the process.
 The Standard Work is not set in stone, however.
-It represents the baseline upon which improvement measured.
+It represents the baseline upon which improvement is measured.

 Value Stream Mapping